cassmastern/lers-sandbox/docs/about.md

 # How This Site Was Developed and Deployed

 In August 2025, I revived an old MkDocs-based glossary project and transformed it into a modular, containerized showcase site.
-The goal: demonstrate CI/CD automation, accessibility compliance, and reproducibility.
-And of course, learn something new.

 ## Architecture Overview